junsoo37/Data-Driven-Attribution/README.md

   * Shapley Value Attribution Model
   * Markov Chain Attribution Model

-* By using these attribution models, a marketing media mix can be implemented.
+* By using these attribution models, we can implement marketing media-mix modeling